 The evidence for personalised care

-The evidence base for personalised care continues to grow, demonstrating a positive impact on people, the system and professionals.
+The evidence base for personalised care continues to grow, demonstrating a positive impact on people, the system, professionals and finances.
 Shared decision making between people and clinicians about their tests, treatments and support options leads to more realistic expectations, a better match between individuals’ values and treatment choices, and fewer unnecessary interventions.

 Personalised care also has a positive impact on health inequalities, taking account of different backgrounds and preferences, with people from lower socioeconomic groups able to benefit the most from personalised care.